Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Alaska Airlines Mileage Plan is a valuable airline loyalty program, thanks to its high-value airline partners like Cathay Pacific and Fiji Airways.
+Alaska Airlines Mileage Plan is a valuable airline loyalty program, thanks to its high-value airline partners like Cathay Pacific and Fiji Airways and excellent redemption rates on American Airlines flights.

 Given the number of possible redemptions you can book with Alaska miles, purchasing the miles needed for an award flight can save you some serious cash — even more so when you can buy them with up to a 60% bonus.

-Here’s a look at everything you need to know about this flash sale.
+Here’s everything you need to know about this flash sale, including whether or not it’s a good deal.

 Buy Alaska Airlines Miles — Promotion Details

-Through December 23, 2024, you may be targeted to buy Alaska miles and receive a bonus of up to 60%.
+Through February 21, 2025, you may be targeted to buy Alaska miles and receive up to a 60% bonus.

 Image Credit: Alaska Airlines